FumaLab/FumaLab.github.io/join/index.md

 Positions are available for researchers from a wide variety of backgrounds.

 ###### <i>Undergraduate Students</i>
-Students can be [recruited at the IGC](https://gulbenkian.pt/ciencia/training/master-projects/){:target="_blank"} from eligible Portuguese or foreign universities.
+Students can be recruited at the IGC from eligible Portuguese or foreign universities.
 We encourage foreign students interested in a master at the IGC to take advantage of the [ERASMUS+](https://erasmus-plus.ec.europa.eu/opportunities/opportunities-for-individuals/students/traineeship-student){:target="_blank"} program.

 ###### Applicants should email a description of research interests, a CV and the names of three potential references to Marco.